BiggestBonk/Playwright-Practice/README.md

 # Playwright Practice #

-This is a testing project I created from scratch as a part of the Udemy course I'm currently working through to improve my overall knowledge and skills with test automation.
+This is a testing project I created from scratch to improve my overall understanding of test automation, and try out features I hadn't previously.

 ### It includes: ###
 * selector-test-suite.spec.ts: Contains tests that are written to verify https://demoqa.com/text-box UI functionality, ensuring the output matches the input values.